tyler36/ddev-gitpod-setup/README.md

 PRs are welcome, especially when accompanied with tests.

 Project-type files are also welcome.
 However, please take care to keep them as minimal and un-opinionated.
-We all our preferred setup environment and "essential" extensions and add-ons.
+We all have our preferred setup environment and "essential" extensions and add-ons.
 They are outside this add-ons scope. @see [customizations](#customizing).

 ### How to debug tests (Github Actions)